UpDown Desk Review: My Opinion After 3 Years Of Ownership

 I’m a big fan of modern wood furniture and have a long history of buying hardwood dining tables for my homes.

-Aesthetics aside, I don’t like standing desks made from cheap particle board – or even softwoods – because I like to clamp equipment to my desktop, and I don’t want to worry about things breaking, sagging or creating indents.
+Aesthetics aside, I don’t like standing desks made from cheap particle board because I clamp a lot of equipment to my desktop and don’t want to worry about things breaking, sagging or creating indents.

 updown pro standing desk review

-Above: the New Messmate desktop is full of naturally occurring dark streaks and knots that create a striking, interesting desktop.
+Above: The New Messmate desktop is rich with naturally occurring dark streaks and knots that create a striking, interesting pattern.

 My UpDown Pro standing desk is optioned with a New Messmate desktop, so this is the only one I can speak about from first-hand experience.

-If New Messmate wasn’t available, I’d choose one of the other hardwoods.
-Keep reading to see my top 5 wood picks in the UpDown range.
+If New Messmate wasn’t available, I’d choose one of the other hardwoods or bamboo.
+Keep reading to see my top 5 hardwood picks in the UpDown range.

 3. Bulletproof Electronics.